zhaozhixu/LightNet/docs/Documentation/Data-Structures.md

 `tl_tensor` supports many tensor operations, see [TensorLight](https://github.com/zhaozhixu/TensorLight) for more details.

 In LightNet, all tensors in a NN model are managed by a tensor table.
-The tensor table is a hash table, with tensors' names as its keys and tensor table entries as its values.
+The tensor table is a hash table, with tensors' `name`s as its keys and tensor table entries as its values.
 The tensor table entry structure is defined as follows.

     :::c